A 10-Step Guide to Seamless Accounting System Migration

 5. Back up your current data

-We briefly mentioned in the introduction that it is best that you backup your stuff before doing anything.
-Well, we just want to reinstate this again, your current data is valuable and your data will help you grow, losing it is not an option.
-Make multiple backups of the same file and scatter them across different storages, so there will be no disaster recovery in the future.
+We briefly mentioned in the introduction that it is best to backup your stuff before doing anything.
+Well, we just want to reinstate this again.
+Your current data is valuable, and it will help you grow; losing it is not an option.
+Make multiple backups of the same file and scatter them across different storages so there will be no disaster recovery in the future.

 6. Set on Quantifiable Goals